MicroEJ/VEEPortQualificationTools/README.rst

 Graphical User Interface Test Suite
 -----------------------------------

-The UI Test Suite is a C Test Suite.
-It checks the integration of the ``LLDisplay`` API and the tearing signal usage.
+The UI Test Suite is a Java Test Suite.
+It tests the implementation of the ``LLUI*`` API and the tearing signal usage.
 It also provides indication about the minimum draw time allowed to display animations at a given framerate.

 See `UI Readme <tests/ui/README.rst>`_